Thomas the Apostle: Chios and Ortona

 He landed at the port of Ortona 6 September 1258.
-According to the story of De Lectis, he was informed the abbot Jacopo responsible for Ortona Church, which predispose full provision for hospitality felt and shared by all the people.
-Since then the body of the apostle and the gravestone are preserved in the crypt of the Basilica.
-In 1259 a parchment written in Bari by the court under John Peacock contracts, the presence of five witnesses, preserved in Ortona at the Diocesan Library, confirming the veracity of that event, reported, as mentioned, by Giambattista De Lectis, physician and writer Ortona of the 16th century.
+According to the story of De Lectis, he was informed the abbot Jacopo was responsible for Ortona Church, which predisposed full provision for hospitality felt and shared by all the people.
+Since then, the body of the apostle and the gravestone are preserved in the crypt of the Basilica.
+In 1259, a parchment written in Bari by the court under John Peacock contracts, the presence of five witnesses, preserved in Ortona at the Diocesan Library, confirming the veracity of that event, reported, as mentioned, by Giambattista De Lectis, physician and writer Ortona of the 16th century.

 The relics resisted both the Saracen looting of 1566, and the destruction of the Nazis in the battle of Ortona fought in late December 1943.
-The basilica was blown up because the belfry was considered a lookout point by the allies, coming by sea from San Vito Chietino.
+The basilica was blown up because the belfry was considered a lookout point by the Allies, coming by sea from San Vito Chietino.
 The relics, together with the treasure of Saint Thomas, were intended by the Germans to be sold, but the monks entombed them inside the bell tower, the only surviving part of the semi-ruined church.

-The tombstone of Thomas, brought to Ortona from Chios along with the relics of the Apostle, is currently preserved in the crypt of St Thomas Basilica, behind the altar.
-The urn containing the bones instead is placed under the altar.
-It is the cover of a fake coffin, fairly widespread burial form in the early Christian world, as the top of a tomb of less expensive material.
+The tombstone of Thomas, brought to Ortona from Chios along with the relics of the Apostle, are preserved in the crypt of St Thomas Basilica, behind the altar.
+The urn containing the bones is placed under the altar.
+It is the cover of a fake coffin, a fairly widespread burial form in the early Christian world, as the top of a tomb of less expensive material.
 The plaque has an inscription and a bas-relief that refer, in many respects, to the Syro-Mesopotamian.
-Tombstone Thomas the Apostle on inclusion can be read, in Greek characters uncial, the expression 'osios thomas, that Saint Thomas.
+Tombstone Thomas the Apostle on inclusion can be read, in Greek uncial, the expression 'osios thomas, that Saint Thomas.
 It can be dated from the point of view palaeographic and lexical to the 3rd–5th century, a time when the term osios is still used as a synonym of aghios in that holy is he that is in the grace of God and is inserted in the church: the two vocabulary, therefore, indicate the Christians.
-In the particular case of Saint Thomas' plaque, then, the word osios can easily be the translation of the word Syriac mar (Lord), attributed in the ancient world, but also to the present day, is a saint to be a bishop.
+In the particular case of Saint Thomas' plaque, the word osios can be the translation of the word Syriac mar (Lord), attributed in the ancient world, but also to the present day, is a saint to be a bishop.

 Iraq

-The finger bones of Saint Thomas were discovered during restoration work at the Church of Saint Thomas in Mosul, Iraq in 1964, and were housed there until the Fall of Mosul, after which the relics were transferred to the Monastery of Saint Matthew on 17 June 2014.
+The purported finger bones of Saint Thomas were discovered during restoration work at the Church of Saint Thomas in Mosul, Iraq in 1964, and were housed there until the Fall of Mosul, after which the relics were transferred to the Monastery of Saint Matthew on 17 June 2014.